LuckyMan23129/Flute/README.md

   Fig 2.
 The Flute Hardware/Software Architecture**
 </div>

-<div align="justify"> The hardware goal of Flute is to convert commodity IoT development boards into battery-free EH devices.
-Flute’s software goal is to schedule tasks: (i.) as frequently as possible, while (ii.) accumulating an optimum charge level and (iii.) preserving system operation by throttling execution when environmental energy is lost.
-This requires a PnP power supply board and software support to manage energy usage. <div/>

-## 3. Implementation
 <div align="justify"> Flute aims to convert commodity IoT development boards into battery-free EH devices that can work in either outdoor or indoor environments reliably.
 To validate this, we employed long-range networking, 433MHz LoRa, and LTE-M, parameterized for low power and extended coverage.
 To show its deployment in the real world, we deployed Flute both outdoors and indoors and in 2 different countries on 2 different continents Vietnam and Belgium. </div>
 The pseudo-code of the proposed algorithms is shown as follows.